Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/genome-browser/browser.md

 # What is the Genome browser?

 The Genome browser displays a genomic region of interest.
-There are five parts to this page:
+There are five parts to the Genome browser:
 * Browser image
 * Navigation bar
 * Track panel